Dagon University: History

 The university and all other arts and science universities in the country were closed down from December 1996 to July 2000, following student demonstrations in Yangon.

 Programs

 Classified as an Arts and Science university in the Burmese university education system, Dagon University offers bachelor's and master's degree programs in common liberal arts and sciences disciplines.
-Its regular Bachelor of Arts (BA) and Bachelor of Science (BSc) take four years to complete and honors degree programs BA (Hons) and BSc (Hons) take five years.
-The law program also takes five years.
+Its regular Bachelor of Arts (BA) and Bachelor of Science (BSc) programs take four years to complete.
+The honors degree programs BA (Hons) and BSc (Hons) as well as the law program each take five years.
 The university also offers an online program.